Maria Nazdravan Transpersonal Psychotherapist Tarot Reading Jungian Psychology London

 Humour

-I like to believe we’re here on earth to also “fart around”, as the brilliant Kurt Vonnegut said–to enjoy the human experience with all its ups and downs.
+I like to believe we’re here on earth to also “fart around”, as the brilliant Kurt Vonnegut said—to enjoy the human experience with all its ups and downs.
 In my experience, the more we become ourselves, the more we can laugh at the absurdity and utter magic of life.
 I’m a big fan of comedy and improv, and a very silly person at heart: my last name actually means cheeky or naughty (or superhero).
 And while the work I do can go to some deep, serious places, most of my sessions are punctuated with real bursts of joy and laughter.
-And that’s what it’s all about.